Pending Litigation

 Litigation

 S. 25, H.R.
-1135 (Polluters Pay Climate Fund Act of 2025) Status: Pending Coverage Period: 2000–2024Covered Emissions: Emissions attributable to extraction or refining by responsible party.Minimum Emissions: 1 billion metric tonsFund Cap: $1 trillionLiability: Joint-and-several (all parties)
+1135 (Polluters Pay Climate Fund Act of 2025) Status: Pending in committee Coverage Period: 2000–2024Covered Emissions: Emissions attributable to extraction or refining by responsible party.Minimum Emissions: 1 billion metric tonsFund Cap: $1 trillionLiability: Joint-and-several (all parties)

 Climate Superfund Bill INTRODUCED